 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with the Invariant Section DESIGN.RNC, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the Appendix entitled "GNU Free Documentation License".
+A copy of the license can be read at gnu.org/copyleft/fdl.html.